cecolby11/msds-434-project/README.md

 - Create a new job in each CICD workflow .yml in the `.github/workflows` directory specific to the new environment
 - Via the service accounts section of the GCP IAM console, create a new JSON key on the `terraform` service account in your environment and download it.
 Add the key to the GitHub repository secrets for use in CICD.
 - Run the Infra CICD pipeline to provision the infrastructure.
-- A new service account will be terraformed by the infra build wit the permissions for deploying code to App Engine.
+- A new service account will be terraformed by the infra build with the permissions for deploying code to App Engine.
 The service account is named `cicd-deploy-gae` with the following roles:
     - Storage Object Admin
     - Service Account User
     - App Engine Admin[^5]
-    - Cloud Build Service Accoun t
+    - Cloud Build Service Account
   - Once you have run the infra build create a new JSON key on the `CICD` service account via the service account section of the GCP IAM console.
-Download the JSON key and add it as as an environment secret in GitHub repository secrets to use in the GitHub Actions workflow.
+Download the JSON key and add it as an environment secret in GitHub repository secrets to use in the GitHub Actions workflow.
 Use secret name: `GCLOUD_KEY_${ENV}`.

 ## Secure Application Checklist
 ### Principle of Least Privilege
-Seperate service accounts were created for the purposes below scoped only to the roles needed for the action
+Separate service accounts were created for the purposes below scoped only to the roles needed for the action
 - provisioning resources for Terraform IaC
 - CICD deploying application code to Google App Engine
 - Running the scheduled job in BigQuery to generate predictions